 Take a look at how this business letterhead template divides the spine column from the body of the letter using a thin line:

 When you choose a corporate letterhead template, the columns will already have been created.
 Pick a template that has the column structure you want and then customize it from there.

 16. Use your header and footer designs to create a visual hierarchy

 Visual hierarchy is a fundamental principle in design.
 To put it simply, visual hierarchy is the arrangement of elements in a design to indicate importance.

-Visual hierarchy indicates which information is most important, or which information should be read first.
+Visual hierarchy indicates which information on the page is most important, or which information should be read first.

 Take a look at how the footer in this business letterhead template mirrors the header, without taking away from the emphasis of the header.

 Now you have the tools to create your own custom letterhead.
 Remember, it’s easy if you start with a template and you can save time!

 Follow these steps to use a business letterhead template: